-Second, courses in the department may be selected as electives by students majoring in other departments, who wish to gain a wider perspective concerning the social arrangements of present-day rural society.
+Second, courses in the department may be selected as electives by students majoring ir other departments, who wish to gain a wider perspective concerning the social arrangements of present-day rural society.

 - 25. RURAL LIFE.
 I; 3 cr.
-The study of Rural Society: Its organization and relations, such as families, neighborhoods, villages, interest groups, town-country and rural-urban relations; its people, such as their changing characteristics and mobility; its social institutions, such as those for education, religion, standards of living, sociability, recreation, health, social welfare, local government.
+The study of Rural Society: Its organization and relations, such as families. neighborhoods, villages, interest groups, town-country and rural-urban relations; its people, such as their changing characteristics and mobility; its social institutions, such as those for education, religion, standards of living, sociability, recreation, health, social welfare, local government.
 Prerequisite: Sophomore standing.
-Mr. Kolb. - THESIS.
+Mr. Kolb. - 100.
+THESIS.
 Yr; 2 cr.
 Original work on problems pertaining to rural communities.
-Staff. - 124.
-RURAL-REGIONAL PLANNING.
-II; 2-3 cr.
-A seminary approach to the field of rural-regional planning.
-Analysis of actual case studies of land classification, land utilization, and rural ecology as these apply to the creation of rural development plans and zoning ordinances for any given region.
-The extra credit is based upon topical and drafting room work.
-Prerequisites: Graduate standing or seniors with consent of instructors.
-Mr. Aust, Mr. Kolb, Mr. Wehrwein. - 125.
+Staff. - 125.
 RURAL SOCIAL TRENDS.
 I; 2 cr.
 An advanced course in a systematic study of Rural Society, giving emphasis to the point of view of leading authorities and to the important findings of research including recent studies in rural social trends.
 Teaching and extension methods will be given attention.
 Prerequisite: Sociology 25 or equivalent, or senior or graduate standing.
-Mr. Kolb.

-- 126. RURAL STANDARDS OF LIVING.
+Mr. Kolb. - 126.
+RURAL STANDARDS OF LIVING.
 II; 2 cr.
 Development of standards of living in rural communities.
-Consideration of all elements composing the standard of living; food, housing, transportation, education, religion, art and recreation, in relation to income, trading centers, social institutions, and local groupings.
+Consideration of all elements composing the standard of living; food, housing, transportation, education, religion, art and recreation, in relation to income. trading centers, social institutions, and local groupings.
 Prerequisite: Junior standing.
-Mr. Kirkpatrick. - RESEARCH.
-Yr; cr.
+Mr. Kirkpatrick. - 192.
+RURAL-REGIONAL PLANNING.
+II; 2-3 cr.
+A seminary approach to the field of rural-regional planning.
+Analysis of actual case studies of land classification, land utilization, and rural ecology as these apply to the creation of rural development plans and zoning ordinances for any given region.
+The extra credit is based upon topical and drafting room work.
+Prerequisites: Graduate standing or seniors with consent of instructors.
+Mr. Kolb, Mr. Wehrwein, Mr. Aust. - 200.
+RESEARCH.
+Yr; \cr.
 Rural social organization and rural life.
 Mr. Kolb.
 Rural standards of living.
 Mr. Kirkpatrick.
 Community organization and leadership and extension methods.
 Mr. Wileden. - 225.
 SEMINARY IN RURAL SOCIAL RESEARCH.
 I; 2 cr.
 Emphasis upon the scope and method of research in this field.
 Case studies of current research projects with particular attention to those concerned with various phases of community organization, standards of living, rural population, farmers' organizations, social institutions, rural government, social psychology and social trends.
 Mr. Kolb.